zerotier/ZeroTierOne/SECURITY.md

 ## Supported Versions

-The following versions of ZeroTier one receive security updates
+The following versions of ZeroTier One receive security updates

 | Version | Supported          |
 | ------- | ------------------ |